cmower/spatial-casadi/README.md

 This package implements various data structures and helper methods for manipulating spatial transformations using [CasADi](https://web.casadi.org/) variables in Python.
 The library interface is partially based on the [Scipy spatial module](https://docs.scipy.org/doc/scipy/reference/spatial.html).
+Each class/method is documented, you can find full documentation here.

 # Install